ran220001/ecco/README.md

 # ecco
-An `Educational C COmpiler` written in Python, written for use in my Practical Compiler Design course.
+An `Educational C COmpiler` written in Python, written for use in Charles Averill's Practical Compiler Design course.

 ## Installation